hansroh/skitai/README.rst

     '/etc/letsencrypt/live/mydomain.com/privkey.pem'
   )
   skitai.mount ("/", "./static")
-  skitai.run (name = "my-service", port = 443, quic = 4433)
+  skitai.run (name = "my-service", port = 443, quic = 443)

+Of course, quic port is UDP port number and no matter with same TCP port number.

-This will make both HTTP/2 and HTTP/3 services.
+This will make both HTTP/2 and HTTP/3 services. and pushing promise is just same as HTTP/2.0.

 .. _aioquic: https://github.com/aiortc/aioquic